Cycling safety: It is safe to cycle on the road, but here’s how to stay even safer and feel confident when cycling

 Road positioning

 You shouldn’t ride too close to the kerb, as riding in the gutter puts you at risk from slippery manhole covers and road debris, the latter of which can puncture your tyres.
-It also leaves you with nowhere to go if a pothole suddenly appears in your path.
+It also leaves you with nowhere to go if a pothole suddenly appears in your path or a car comes too close.

-Sometimes it is safest to move into the centre of the road, called ‘primary-position’, if it would be dangerous for a driver to overtake you at that moment.
-For example, if you’re coming up to a traffic island there would not be space for a driver to safely overtake, so you should take primary-position to indicate this.
+Remember, you are not in the way of the traffic, but part of it, so position yourself as such and be assertive.
+Think about where the cars are.
+You can either take the centre of the lane (primary position) or go slightly to the inside of the flow of traffic (secondary position).
+You'll be more visible to other road users in one of these positions than if you're hugging the curb.
+Primary position is normally taken if it would be dangerous for a driver to overtake you at that moment.
+For example, if you’re coming up to a traffic island there wouldn't be space for a driver to safely overtake, so you should take primary position to indicate this.

 Hazard perception

 For anyone using the roads, it is important to be on the lookout for potential hazards.
 Identifying these early on gives you time to safely respond to them.
-Many of these are the same as when driving: keeping an eye out for for cars pulling out of driveways and when approaching junctions, although some others have special significance for cyclists such as potholes, fallen branches and puddles.
+Many of these are the same as when driving, such as keeping an eye out for cars pulling out of driveways and when approaching junctions.
+Others are much more hazardous for cyclists, like potholes, fallen branches, slippery manhole covers and puddles.

 If you are cycling in a group, it is helpful to call out — or point to — any hazards you notice.
 Many eyes are better than just one set, and it will mean any manoeuvres to avoid the hazard can be taken safely by everyone.